Generalized Asymptotic Limit Theory and Inference for Isotonic Regression: Results for Isotonic Regression

 where $\mathcal{B}(t; D) = B(t) + \sqrt{D}\Psi(h_0t/(D\sigma_0^2))$.
 The proof is as follows.

 where the second equality follows from the fact that $(\sqrt{D}B(t))_{t\in\mathbb{R}} \overset{d}{=} (B(tD))_{t\in\mathbb{R}}$ and the third equality follows from the fact that for any continuous function $g$, $\mathbf{slGCM}[(1/a)g(at):\,t\in\mathbb{R}](0)\overset{d}{=}\mathbf{slGCM}[g(t):\,t\in\mathbb{R}](0)$. \end{remark} \begin{remark}[On the assumptions] Assumption~\ref{assump:continuity-of-f_{0,n}} is the most crucial of all our assumptions, determining the shape of the limiting distribution.
-Our requirement of $\limsup_{|c|\to\infty}|c(\psi(c) - \psi(3c/2))| = \infty$ is made to ensure that the isotonic estimator given by the min-max formula~\eqref{eq:min-max-formula} is with probability converging to one equal to the estimator computed on a subset of the data.
-More precisely, this requirement implies $\psi(\cdot)$ is non-constant and non-zero as $|c|\to\infty$ and is used to ensure that $\Gamma_j(\cdot)$ defined in Proposition~\ref{prop:assumptions-implications} diverge to $\infty$ as $|c|\to\infty$; see Lemma~\ref{lem:prob-of-unequalness-goes-to-zero} in the supplementary material for the connection to isotonic estimator computed on a subset of data.
+Our requirement of $\limsup_{|c|\to\infty}|c(\psi(3c/2) - \psi(c))| = \infty$ is made to ensure that the isotonic estimator given by the min-max formula~\eqref{eq:min-max-formula} is with probability converging to one equal to the estimator computed on a subset of the data.
+More precisely, this requirement implies $\psi(\cdot)$ is non-constant and non-zero as $|c|\to\infty$ and is used to ensure that $\Gamma_j(\cdot)$ defined in Proposition~\ref{prop:assumptions-implications} diverge to $\infty$ as $|c|\to\infty$; see Lemma~\ref{lem:prob-of-unequalness-goes-to-zero} in~\ref{appsec:proof-of-thm-asymptotic-dist-LSE} for the connection to isotonic estimator computed on a subset of data.
 On the other hand, this requirement is not readily verifiable if $\psi(c)$ is $\infty$ or $-\infty$ beyond a bounded set.
 This happens in the setting of locally asymmetric behavior of $f_{0,n}(\cdot)$ as discussed in Example~\ref{exmp:locally-asymmetric}.
 It suffices for our proof that $\psi(\cdot)$ is bounded away from zero at $\infty, -\infty$, and certain integrals of $f_{0,n}(x) - f_{0,n}(x_0)$ on the neighborhood of $x_0$; see~\eqref{eq:Markov-inequality} and Lemma~\ref{lem:control-of-v_n}. \end{remark} \begin{remark}[On the Limiting Distributions] Theorem~\ref{thm:asymptotic-distribution-of-LSE} expands the collection of known limiting distributions for the isotone LSE significantly.
 The only known case in the literature~\citep{wright1981asymptotic} is when $\psi(c) = \mathfrak{C}|c|^{\beta}$ and $s_n = n^{1/(2\beta+1)}$ for some constant $\mathfrak{C}$, that too only in the case where the functions $f_{0,n}(\cdot)$ are not changing with $n$.
 Assumption~\ref{assump:continuity-of-f_{0,n}} which dictates the local behavior and the shape of the limiting distribution bears a close resemblance to the one made in the study of sample quantiles or quantile regression in non-regular settings.
 In the sample quantile problem, the cumulative distribution function of the random variables takes the place of $f_{0,n}(\cdot)$ in~\eqref{eq:assumption-psi-limit}; see, for example, Eq.
 (9) of~\cite{knight2002limiting} and Eq.
 (4) of~\cite{knight1998limiting}.
-It is an interesting open problem to characterize the set of all possible limiting distributions for the isotone LSE; in the case of sample quantiles, assumptions like~\ref{assump:continuity-of-f_{0,n}} allow complete characterization of limiting distributions~\citep{knight2002limiting}. \end{remark}
+It is an interesting open problem to characterize the set of all possible limiting distributions for the isotone LSE; in the case of sample quantiles, assumptions like~\ref{assump:continuity-of-f_{0,n}} allow complete characterization of limiting distributions~\citep{knight2002limiting}. \end{remark} Before proceeding to the proof of Theorem~\ref{thm:asymptotic-distribution-of-LSE}, we study the implications of Theorem~\ref{thm:asymptotic-distribution-of-LSE}.
+Firstly, it is easy to see that for any non-decreasing function $\psi(\cdot)$ satisfying $\psi(0) = 0$, we can construct a sequence of functions $\{f_{0,n}\}_{n\ge1}$ such that assumption~\ref{assump:continuity-of-f_{0,n}} is true.
+In fact, one simple example of such $f_{0,n}(\cdot)$ is